NCAR/SWM_documentation/docs/quick_start.md

 This quick start guide shows how to get the SWM code and and build the C and Fortran versions mini-app.
 The only required dependencies are:

 - CMake
-- A C Compiler
+- C Compiler
-- A Fortran Compiler
+- Fortran Compiler

-For an overview of all available versions of the mini-app see LINK_TO_TOUR_PAGE.
+For an overview of all available versions of the mini-app see the [swm repository tour](swm_repository_tour.md) page.

 ## Step 1: Get the Code